ShaggyDog18/SignalGeneratorSD/README.md

 - `#define ENABLE_EEPROM`- save settings to EEPROM, recover them at startup.
 - `#define ENABLE_MEANDRE05F_SIGMODE` - extra signal mode: squarewave signal at 0.5 frequency.
 This is one of the AD9833 module's features, used for more precise frequency setting.
 - `#define RUNNING_FREQUENCY` - the value of frequency is applied "on the fly" with a small 0.5 sec delay so that you keep adjusting the frequency by encoder and the value is applied in 0.5 sec after your input is complete.
-- **NEW** `#define STEPPED_SWEEP_GENERATOR` - the value of frequency is varied in a range defined by frequency values set in Ch#0 and Ch#1 with signal settings of Ch#0 and a discrete step of 0,1 of a current frequency.
+- `#define STEPPED_SWEEP_GENERATOR` - the value of frequency is varied in a range defined by frequency values set in Ch#0 and Ch#1 with signal settings of Ch#0 and a discrete step of 0,1 of a current frequency.
 - `#define ENABLE_VOUT_SWITCH` - (disabled by default) developed an extra output circuit that switch meander logic level to either 3.3v or 5v.
 Switched from menu by pin 6.
 See explanation and EasyEDA link below in the **Squarewave Signal Amplitude Feature** chapter below.
 - `#define LCD_I2C_ADDRESS 0x3f` - may need to change I2C address of the display module.
 - `#define EEPROM_ADDRESS_SHIFT` - start address in EEPROM to store settings; if EEPROM resource is vanished and you start getting `"EEPROM CRC Error"` at launch, change the settings block start address shifting it to the other unused EEPROM area.
 The entire settings block takes 14 bytes only.